rick/CSA-tools/README.md

 ## CSA tools

-This is a set of supplementary tools for use with [Andrew Goldberg's CSA](https://github.com/rick/CSA) weighted bipartite matching solver.
+This is a set of supplementary (ruby language) tools for use with [Andrew Goldberg's CSA](https://github.com/rick/CSA) weighted bipartite matching solver.

 Included here are the following: